jwrpalmer99/indy-walls/README.md

 10. Left-click a removed side to restore it.
 11. Use Ctrl-scrollwheel to change all four side segment counts together.
 12. Use the check button or Enter to create wall segments, or Escape to cancel.

+When Monk's Wall Enhancement snapping is active, rectangle placement and editing snap to nearby wall endpoints, vertices, and wall lines using Monk's configured snap tolerance.
+While drawing or resizing a rectangle corner, Indy Walls also checks the two adjacent rectangle corners: for example, when dragging the bottom-right corner, the top-right corner can supply an x-coordinate snap and the bottom-left corner can supply a y-coordinate snap.

+When `Convert adjacent rectangles with shared sides` is enabled, rectangles also automatically hide side segments that overlap existing Indy shape walls while drawing, resizing, moving, or editing vertices.
+Automatically hidden overlap gaps are tracked separately from manually hidden gaps so they can update as the rectangle changes.
+Disabling that setting also disables this automatic rectangle overlap hiding.

 Rectangle metadata is stored as shared Scene metadata with compact references on each generated wall segment.
 Ctrl-left-click any generated segment to reopen the rectangle editor, including per-side vertices, segment gaps, and removed sides, so it can be adjusted and re-applied.